 Insect repellants can also help prevent other mosquito-borne diseases such as dengue and yellow fever.
 Even with these measures, taking an antimalarial drug (such as mefloquine, chloroquine, or atovaquone/proguanil) is necessary.

 Schistosomiasis (see Schistosomiasis) is a common and potentially serious infection caused by a parasite that lives in fresh water in Africa, Southeast Asia, China, and eastern South America.
 The risk of schistosomiasis can be reduced by wearing footwear and socks when walking through water and by avoiding freshwater activities in areas where schistosomiasis is common.

 Lice (see Lice Infestation) and scabies (see Scabies) are common in crowded accommodations, underdeveloped areas, and places where hygiene measures are poor.
 They can be treated with permethrin, malathion, or lindane lotions.
 However, these lotions should not be used preventively.

 Sexually Transmitted Diseases

-Sexually transmitted diseases (infections), including human immunodeficiency virus (HIV) infection (see Human Immunodeficiency Virus Infection), gonorrhea, syphilis, trichomoniasis, and hepatitis B, are more common in developing countries.
-All can be prevented through abstinence or with correct, consistent use of a latex condom (see see Sidebar 1: How to Use a Condom).
+Sexually transmitted diseases (infections), including human immunodeficiency virus (HIV) infection (see Human Immunodeficiency Virus Infection), gonorrhea (see Gonorrhea), syphilis (see Syphilis), trichomoniasis (see Trichomoniasis), and hepatitis B (see Acute Viral Hepatitis), are more common in developing countries.
+All can be prevented through abstinence or with correct, consistent use of a latex condom (see Sidebar 1: How to Use a Condom).
 Because HIV and hepatitis B also are transmitted through blood and needles, an international traveler should not accept a blood transfusion without assurance that the blood has been tested for infection.
 Also, injections should be accepted only through one-time-only disposable needles.